 Debbie coordinates digital preservation reformatting of brittle books, commercial library binding, spine labeling, and mass deacidification services.
 Debbie works directly with specialized preservation vendors, and coordinates broadly with staff throughout the Libraries in order to accomplish her work.
 Debbie holds a BS in Education from Indiana University.

-Jen stabilizes and preserves rare and unique library and archival collections in support of the Hesburgh Libraries' active teaching, research, digitization, and exhibition programs.
+As Special Collections Conservator, Jen plans and executes conservation treatments to stabilize and preserve at-risk rare and unique collections in support of active teaching, research, digitization, and exhibition programs.
 Her work principally involves the design and execution of specialized treatments to stabilize individual items and collections of items.
 Jen holds an MA, CAS in Art Conservation from Buffalo State College, an MFA in Interdisciplinary Book and Paper Arts from Columbia College Chicago, and a BFA in Illustration from the University at Buffalo.

 Made possible with generous support from the Gladys Brooks Foundation, the two-year ongoing Gladys Brooks Conservation Fellowship program significantly extends the Libraries capacity to preserve and provide access to our specialized collections.